 PSB utilizes social media sites to reach consumers throughout the marketing area to engage in community building, provide instantaneous customer service and support, and to market and promote various banking products.

 • Customer Statements

-Inserts are regularly placed in deposit account statements to inform customers about deposit and credit products, services, and/or promotions.
+Messages and promotions may be placed in deposit account statements to inform customers about deposit and credit products, services, and/or promotions.